isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ### c.
 Short-Term Visitors

-Travellers who need to only make a short-term visits to Singapore may use the lanes below.
-Only travellers with travel history to the listed countries/regions before arriving in Singapore may use the respective lanes.
+<p style="margin-top:10px; margin-bottom:10px; line-height:1.3;">Travellers who need to only make a short-term visits to Singapore may use the lanes below.
+Only travellers with travel history to the listed countries/regions before arriving in Singapore may use the respective lanes.</p>

 <table>
 	<thead>